hapax/hapax.github.io/assets/teaching.md

 <i>Eadem mutato resurgo.
 (Although changed, I shall arise the same.)</i>
 </span>

-In an unfortunate snafu, an Archimedean rather than a logarithmic spiral was carved next to it.
+In an unfortunate snafu, an Archimedean spiral ($r = C\varphi) rather than a logarithmic spiral was carved next to it.

 #### 3.3.
 Sandpiles and criticality <a id="sec-3-3" name="sec-3-3"></a>